Equity market

 Market Outlook:

-intent of the government to balance growth for the year.
+months of the year leading to double digit growth in annual capex for the full year.

 We in our portfolios are focused on companies which can grow earnings at a fast pace and most importantly balance sheets/cash flow being on the positive side with less leverage.